avilash87/gcp-prov/README.md

 # Terraform CI/CD Pipeline with GitHub Actions

 This repository demonstrates a complete CI/CD pipeline using GitHub Actions to manage Terraform configurations.
-The workflow handles pull requests, runs linting and validation checks, and automatically triggers Terraform Cloud on merge.
+The workflow handles pull requests, runs linting and validation checks, and automatically triggers Terraform Cloud on merge..

 ## Workflow Overview